naimazhusupova/Project-Dashboard-Covid/README.md

 ## Dataset Source

 For this dashboard we use Streamlit for the vizualization based on the dataset [COVID-19 Dataset by Our World in Data](https://github.com/owid/covid-19-data/blob/master/public/data/README.md), which is a collection of the COVID-19 data maintained by 'Our World in Data' team.
-According to its website, the variables come from:
+According to this website, the variables come from:

 - **Confirmed cases and deaths:** the data comes from the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU).
 The cases & deaths dataset is updated daily.